David Byerman

-David Byerman (born September 23, 1971) is an American government official who currently serves as chief executive officer of Chester County, Pennsylvania.
+David Byerman (born September 23, 1971) is an American government official who previously served as chief executive officer of Chester County, Pennsylvania.
 He was Secretary of the Senate for the Nevada Senate (2010–2015) and director of the Kentucky Legislative Research Commission (2015–2018).

 Biography

 Byerman is a graduate of McQueen High School in Reno, Nevada.
 He received his Bachelor of Arts degree, magna cum laude, from the University of Redlands, with a double major in history and political science, and president of the student body.
 Byerman earned a Master of Governmental Administration degree from the Fels Institute of Government at the University of Pennsylvania.

 He is married to Caroline Byerman.
 They have two children, Amanda and Will.

 Early career

 Byerman began his career as executive director of Greater Philadelphia Clean Cities, Inc., a public-private partnership that promotes alternative fuel vehicles.
 Under Byerman's leadership, Greater Philadelphia Clean Cities developed from a start-up non profit to become the winner of the "Governor's Award for Environmental Excellence," an honor awarded by Governor Tom Ridge in 1998.

 Byerman moved back to his home state of Nevada in 1998 and was on the staff of Governor Bob Miller.
 There, Byerman was executive assistant to the governor, a policy position in which Byerman managed transportation, environmental, and information technology issues as a member of the governor's senior staff.
 From the governor's staff, Byerman went on to lead intergovernmental relations for the Nevada Department of Transportation.

 As a volunteer in his community, Byerman has been president of the Sparks Chamber of Commerce, chairman of the State of Nevada's Advisory Committee on Participatory Democracy, and chairman of the board of the Nevada Association of Nonprofit Organizations.